lsst/rtn-045/index.rst

 --------------------------------------------------
 As discussed in LSSTC Slack space #ops-data-previews: `https://lsstc.slack.com/archives/C015B006ZAB/p1661200755846119 <https://lsstc.slack.com/archives/C015B006ZAB/p1661200755846119>`_ .

-After identify migration at the IDF (planned for fall 2022), the notebooks/tutorial-notebooks directory will be read-only as a default, but since the directory is owned by the user, they can change the permissions to be writeable.
+After identity migration at the IDF (planned for fall 2022), the notebooks/tutorial-notebooks directory will be read-only as a default, but since the directory is owned by the user, they can change the permissions to be writeable.
 The README.md file and relevant documentation will be updated by the CET at that time, and messaging sent to delegates, about the change in this directory, with a recommendation to leave it as read-only.
 The RSP team will adjust the system such that, if the user's "notebooks/tutorial-notebooks/" directory is deleted to be not in a clean state (or maybe just if the directory permission have bene changed, if that's and easier test), then the following file is added.

 00_WARNING_README.md